eouai/media_data/README.md

 # Bias in US News Media

 I’ll describe an approach I took to examine this question.
 I thought it might be useful to look at perceived political bias in US News-media coverage, and see how that aligns with national political ideology.
 I’ve read some studies that made similar inquiries, but didn’t find the specific results I wanted, so I did my own research.
-A summary is available [here]( https://imgur.com/gallery/SzXjLN8) and the full data is located [here](https:// https://www.github.com/eouai/media_data).
+Charts and graphs are available [here]( https://imgur.com/gallery/SzXjLN8).

 The short, dirty answer is that news-media consumption in the US sees about:
 54.0% - volume of traffic / consumption captured by liberal leaning sources / outlets